NishatSultana3538/UFOs/README.md

 ### Drawback of this webpage
 * One drawback of the webpage is that user don't know what parameter to use to filter the data.
 They have to look at the data to use a filter option.

-* Another drawback is that search area has some data already shown which seems confusing and also the sear ch data need to be cleared to re-input again.
+* Another drawback is that search area has some data already shown which seems confusing and also the search data need to be cleared to re-input again.

 ### Two additional recommendations